U.S.A. | San Francisco to Point Reyes National Seashore

 Choose from our standard itinerary or customize the trek by adding or subtracting days.

-Independently arrive in San Francisco.
+Independently arrive at the San Francisco hotel where your self-guided trek begins.
 Spend the afternoon exploring at your own pace or opt for a self-guided historical walk along the Barbary Coast Trail – information will be included in your final package.
-Your hotel is ideally located near Fisherman’s Wharf, with easy access to waterfront restaurants and a nearby cable car turnaround—perfect for getting to know the city.
+Your hotel is ideally located on Fisherman’s Wharf, with easy access to waterfront restaurants and a nearby cable car turnaround—perfect for getting to know the city.

 Begin your walk along the San Francisco Bay through the open spaces of the Presidio, including Tunnel Tops Park and Crissy Field.
-Cross the iconic Golden Gate Bridge on foot before arriving in the chick waterfront town of Sausalito, where you can explore art galleries and cafés.
-Tonight’s hotel is perched above the San Francisco Bay.
+Cross the iconic Golden Gate Bridge on foot before arriving in the chic waterfront town of Sausalito, where you can explore art galleries and cafés.

 Distance: up to 8.5 miles.